 Table Calculation Filter

 The Table Calculation filter is the last filter that is applied after the view has been created.
 If you want to add a filter to the view, the Table Calculation filter will do the job for you without filtering the underlying data.

-- Global filter: The Global filter can be applied across multiple worksheets using the same source data within a workbook.
-The filter can be applied to all worksheets using the same data as well.
+- Global filter: The Global filter can be applied across multiple worksheets by using the same source data within a workbook.
+The filter can be applied to all worksheets by using the same data as well.

 If you have further queries on Tableau filters, make sure to visit our BI Community.